-Dr. Arie Kizel is the head of the educational system program in the Department of Learning, Instruction and Teacher Education in the University of Haifa's Faculty of Education Israel.
-His research areas are: philosophy of education, philosophy with and for children, research of curriculum and textbooks, and study of social groups’ narratives.
+Dr. Arie Kizel is the head of the Development of Educational Systems Program in the Faculty of Education at the University of Haifa.
+He is the founder and the head of the Israeli Academic Forum for Philosophy with Children.
+His research and academic writing areas are: philosophy of education, philosophy with and for children, curriculum and textbooks, and study of social groups’ narratives.
 He was the head of the Israeli-German commission for textbooks research (2010-2015).

 Dr. Susan Gardner is a philosophy professor at Capilano University and the founding director of the Vancouver Institute of Philosophy for Children (VIP4C).
 She is the director of Think Fun Philosophy Camps, which aim to fire up kids through the power of thought.
 She has also worked with Enable Consulting to produce the Tinker Thinkers app based on her university-level critical thinking book Thinking Your Way to Freedom: A Guide to Owning Your Own Practical Reasoning.

 Dr. Maughn Rollins Gregory is professor of educational foundations at Montclair State University, where he succeeded Matthew Lipman as the director of the Institute for the Advancement of Philosophy for Children in 2001.
 He holds a JD as well as a PhD in philosophy.
-He is co-editor of the Routledge International Handbook of Philosophy for Children (Routledge, 2016) and has edited a number of special journal issues on Philosophy for Children.
+He is co-editor of the Routledge International Handbook of Philosophy for Children (Routledge, 2016) and the Philosophy for Children Founders series with Routledge.

 Now half a century old, P4wC has become a significant educational and philosophical movement that is practiced, interpreted, researched and recreated in more than 60 countries around the world.
 From kindergartens to universities, children’s shelters to governmental ministries, P4wC has become increasingly popular as an approach to child-driven education in both formal and informal contexts, as well as a dialogic pedagogy used with adults.
 Beyond ICPIC, P4wC is grounded many national and regional centers that train, support and bring practitioners, philosophers and teacher educators together to share and theorize practice.